tkrotoff/throw-on/README.md

 - Fully tested
 - Written in TypeScript
 - Works with Node.js and browsers
-- Generic: not specific to React
+- Generic: not specific to React or Jest

+This is an alternative to https://github.com/ValentinH/jest-fail-on-console

 ## Why?